ScorpioBroker/ScorpioBroker/README.md

 [ETSI Specification](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.01.01_60/gs_CIM009v010101p.pdf) or visit the [JSON-LD website](https://json-ld.org/).

+### Enable CORS support
+You can enable cors support in the gateway by providing these configuration options
+ - gateway.enablecors  -   default is False.
+Set to true for general enabling
+ - gateway.enablecors.allowall  -   default is False.
+Set to true to enable CORS from all origins, allow all headers and all methods.
+Not secure but still very often used.
+ - gateway.enablecors.allowedorigin  -   A comma separated list of allowed origins
+ - gateway.enablecors.allowedheader  -   A comma separated list of allowed headers
+ - gateway.enablecors.allowedmethods  -   A comma separated list of allowed methods
+ - gateway.enablecors.allowallmethods  -   default is False.
+Set to true to allow all methods.
+If set to true it will override the allowmethods entry

 ### Postman example collection

 You can find a set of example calls, as a Postman collection, in the Examples folder.
 These examples use 2 Variables